 - (1) All Securities are represented by contracts to purchase such Securities.
-Forward contracts to purchase the Securities were entered into on August 18, 2014.
-All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be August 22, 2014.
-Shown under this heading is the stated dividend rate of each of the preferred stocks, expressed as an annual dollar amount or as a percentage of par or stated value. - (2) Based on the cost of the Securities to the Trust. - (3) Accounting Standards Codification 820, "Fair Value Measurements" establishes a framework for measuring fair value and expands disclosure about fair value measurements in financial statements for the trust.
+Forward contracts to purchase the Securities were entered into on February 9, 2015.
+All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be February 13, 2015. - (2) Based on the cost of the Securities to the Trust. - (3) Accounting Standards Codification 820, "Fair Value Measurements" establishes a framework for measuring fair value and expands disclosure about fair value measurements in financial statements for the Trust.
 The framework under the standard is comprised of a fair value hierarchy, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
-The standard describes three levels of inputs that may be used to measure fair value: - Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets that the trust has the ability to access as of the measurement date. - Level 2: Significant observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, and other inputs that are observable or can be corroborated by observable market data. - Level 3: Significant unobservable inputs that reflect a trust's own assumptions about the assumptions that market participants would use in pricing an asset or liability.
+The standard describes three levels of inputs that may be used to measure fair value:

+Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets that the Trust has the ability to access as of the measurement date.

+Level 2: Significant observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, and other inputs that are observable or can be corroborated by observable market data.

+Level 3: Significant unobservable inputs that reflect the Trust's own assumptions about the assumptions that market participants would use in pricing an asset or liability.

-The inputs or methodologies used for valuing securities are not necessarily an indication of the risk associated with investing those securities.
+The inputs or methodologies used for valuing Securities are not necessarily an indication of the risk associated with investing those Securities.